NERC-CEH/fdri-cookiecutter-pypackage/docs/pyservice/usage-github.md

 3. Creates the GitHub repo under `repo_owner/package_name`
 4. Enables GitHub Pages
 5. Initialises git and makes the initial commit
-6. Creates `staging` and `production` branches, then pushes all three (`main`, `staging`, `production`) to GitHub
+6. Initialises git on `staging`, creates `production`, then pushes both to GitHub
-7. Applies branch protection to all three branches (requires 1 approving review + passing CI)
+7. Applies branch protection to both branches (requires 1 approving review + passing CI)

 If `gh` is not available, you get the local project and initial commit but must push manually.

 ## AWS secrets

-After the repo is created, add the four secrets before merging anything to `main`:
+After the repo is created, add the three secrets before merging anything to `staging`:

 1. Go to `https://github.com/<repo_owner>/<package_name>/settings/secrets/actions`
-2. Add each of the four secrets listed above
+2. Add each of the three secrets listed above

-The pipeline will fail on any push to `main`, `staging`, or `production` until these are present.
+The pipeline will fail on any push to `staging` or `production` until these are present.

 ## GitHub Pages

 Pages is configured to deploy from GitHub Actions.
-Docs go live after the first push to `main` triggers the pipeline.
+Docs go live after the first push to `staging` or `production` triggers the pipeline.